 Some people also recommend having repellent plants around the house or near the entrances and windows.
 Plants considered could be mint, lavender, lemon balm, citronella grass, geranium, catnip, tulsi, marigolds, or lemongrass.
 You can crush some of these plants’ leaves and rub them on your skin to repel the skeeters.
 Nice to have these plants around, even if they don’t give much protection.

 I hope you now have a few ideas that will help you keep mosquitoes out of your house and deal with them when they do get in.
+This should give you nights free from the annoying buzz.

 Keeping the skeeters outside with screens is the best course of action.
 However, there will inevitably be some that make it indoors.
 Although the essential oil and plant solutions sound enticing, their efficacity is limited.